 5. Best For Island Adventure Lovers: Rio Grande Games Friedemann Friese Friday Board Game

 If you are looking for the best solo board games, Friday by Rio Grande Games is a great solitaire deck-building game.
 Designed to play solo, this adventure features the character Robinson who you will be guiding through different challenges and helping him develop his skills.
-His varied behaviors and actions are showcased in the stack of cards.
+Many variants of his behaviors and actions are showcased in the stack of cards.
 The best part is that there is no other opponent, and you are the winner.
-Check out this video to get more information about this solo game.
+Check out this review video to get more information about this entertaining game.

 - A short playtime of 30 minutes

 An astronomer designed the first board game called The Royal Game of Ur almost four thousand years ago, and the game could predict the player’s fortune.